-This collection will include around 100 monographs from the Hart imprint, covering a range of legal topics, such as European law, criminal law, legal history, contract law, legal philosophy and human rights.
+This collection includes 101 monographs from the Hart imprint, covering a range of legal topics, such as European law, criminal law, legal history, contract law, legal philosophy and human rights.

-This collection comprises around 120 frontlist titles from the Hart imprint, encompassing a wide range of legal topics, including European law, energy and environmental law, media law and human rights law.
+This collection comprises 110 frontlist titles from the Hart imprint, encompassing a wide range of legal topics, including European law, energy and environmental law, media law and human rights law.

 The Hart 2018 collection will contain around 127 titles from the Hart imprint front list covering topics from across the legal profession, including the latest titles from the Modern Studies in European Law and Hart Studies in Private Law series.

 The History 2014 Collection includes 50 titles and cover a wide-range of historical topics.
 Titles include British Culture and the First World War: Experience, Representation and Memory, South Africa's 'Border War’, Holocaust Legacy in Post-Soviet Lithuania, and Women and Democracy in Cold War Japan.